lehronn/sodakit-front/README.md

 ## gulp instruction
 All possibly command:
-`gulp` for default task, just build + watch task
-`gulp html` for pug building and concatenation to html `gulp css` for sass building
+`gulp` for build task with watching changes, just build + watch task `gulp html` for pug building and concatenation to html `gulp css` for sass building
 `gulp js` for js building with eslint, babel end sources map `gulp imagemin` for image optimalizing
-`gulp watch` for watch changes only
+`gulp clean` for delete dist catalog
-`gulp build` to run all building proces without watching changes
+`gulp watch` for watch changes only, without deleting dist folder `gulp build` to run all building proces without watching changes and with delete dist folder before building

 Good to know #1: `gulp watch` processes changed files so before You use `gulp watch` You have to build project with `gulp build`.

 Good to know #2: index.pug is site container for meta-tags, create structure, linking css and libs.
 File main.pug is content of site.

+Good to know #3: If Your javascripts sources map do not load in chrome after run dev tools please click F5 key (refresh) after run F12 (dev tools) *OR* do not use uglify plugin in gulp.

 ### file structure
 ./